Marquis of Anglesea (1815 ship)

 Marquis of Anglesea was a British ship, launched in 1815 at Sunderland.
 She initially traded with India under a license from the British East India Company (EIC).
 She then traded with the Americas.
 In 1829, she carried 104 settlers and troops to the Swan River Colony.
-She was wrecked there on 4 September 1829, a few days after she had landed them and her cargo.
-Her hulk then served the Colony's government for some three years before a storm finally destroyed her.
+She was wrecked there on 4 September 1829, a few days after she had landed the settlers and her cargo.
+Her hulk served the Colony's government for some three years before a storm finally destroyed her.

 Career

 Marquis of Anglesey first appeared in Lloyd's Register (LR) in 1816.
 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Marquis of Anglesea's owners applied for a licence on 6 January 1816, which they received on 9 January.

 Marquis of Anglesey sailed to Bombay and Fort William on 6 April 1816, under a license.
 A later report showed her sailing to Madras and Bengal.

-On 5 September 1819, Marquis of Angelsey, Thomas McGregor, master, arrived at Quebec with some passengers from London.
+On 5 September 1819, Marquis of Anglesey, Thomas McGregor, master, arrived at Quebec with some passengers from London.

-On 11 December 1825 Marquis of Anglesea put into Montevideo after she struck the "English Bank", having sustained minimal damage.
+On 11 December 1825, Marquis of Anglesea put into Montevideo after she struck the "English Bank", having sustained minimal damage.
 She was on her way from London to Buenos Aires.

 Marquis of Anglesea arrived at the Swan River Colony on 23 August 1829.
 Although she was anchored at Gage Roads, some distance from Cockburn Sound and Fremantle, she landed her 90 settlers, 14 troops, and almost all of her cargo.
 She was the sixth vessel to arrive at the Colony.